Optimal quantization for nonuniform discrete distributions: Optimal quantization for nonuniform discrete distributions

 which gives a contradiction.
-Hence, we can assume that the Voronoi region of $a_1$ does not contain $3$.
-Next, suppose that the Voronoi region of $a_1$ contains only the point $1$.
-Then, the Voronoi region of $a_2$ contains all the remaining points, and so
+Hence, we can assume that the Voronoi region of $a_1$ does not contain $\set{1,2,3}$.
+Next, suppose that the Voronoi region of $a_1$ contains only the element $1$.
+Then, the Voronoi region of $a_2$ contains all the remaining elements, and so

 implying